 No. Music DVDs and enhanced CDs (i.e. CDs with a video) are still not covered by the Code.
 These are still subject to National Classification Scheme and should be classified by the Classification Board in line with the existing process that you are using.
 Please visit www.classification.gov.au for further information.

-If you have a query about the labelling of CDs, vinyl records or cassettes, then please contact ARIA or AMRA by phone, post or email.
+If you have a query about the labelling of CDs, vinyl records or cassettes, then please contact ARIA by phone, post or email.

-A dedicated Complaints Handling Service is provided by both ARIA and AMRA.
-If you have a concern about the content that you have heard on an audio-only recorded music product (including CD, audio cassette or vinyl record) you may contact either organisation at the following:
+A dedicated Complaints Handling Service is provided by ARIA.
+If you have a concern about the content that you have heard on an audio-only recorded music product (including CD, audio cassette or vinyl record) you may contact us at the following: